Virginians, we have the power to ensure clean air, protect health, and build a healthy economy in our state.

 Despite the significant public health and economic gains poised for Virginia, the 2019 General Assembly elected to withhold about $200,000 in funding necessary to get this program going—a tiny fraction of the Commonwealth’s nearly $60 billion operating budget.

 The 2020 General Assembly must let this proven program get underway immediately.
 First, our legislators need to pass a clean budget, without any restrictions that would prevent this successful program from being implemented.
 Second, our legislators need to vote “YES” on House Bill 981 and Senate Bill 1027, which will allow Virginia to invest the revenue from this program into energy savings programs in low-income communities and protections against flooding across the Commonwealth.
+As these bills continue to make their way through the legislative process, special interests are still fighting against the program.
+But we can fight back these attempts if you make your voice heard.
+Legislators care deeply about their constituents but they won’t know what you think unless you let them know.

 Seventy percent of Virginians already support setting strict carbon dioxide limits on coal-fired plants, and cutting carbon with an established cap-and-trade program is proven and inexpensive.
 It is time to start making real progress on climate change.